alibaba/cloud-kernel/Documentation/admin-guide/cgroup-v2.rst

 	high limit is used and monitored properly, this limit's utility is limited to providing the final safety net.

+  memory.wmark_ratio
+        A read-write single value file which exists on non-root cgroups.
+The default is 0.

+        Memory usage water mark.
+Valid value is from 0 to 100, which represents percentage of max limit or high limit if high is setup.
+        The wmark_low and wmark_high would be calculated by max limit and wmark_ratio.
+0 means water mark is disabled, both wmark_low and wmark_high would be max, which is the default value.

+        Once water mark is setup correctly, when charging pages to memcg, if the usage exceeds wmark_high, which means available memory is low, a work would be scheduled to reclaim pages in background to try to reduce memory usage to wmark_low if possible.

+        If memory.low is greater than memory.wmark_high, back ground reclaim may not take effect at all due to low protection.

+ memory.wmark_high
+        A read-only single value file which exists on non-root cgroups.
+        The default is max.

+        Memory usage high water mark, which means the available memory is low.
+        For details, please refer to the above wmark_ratio section.

+ memory.wmark_low
+        A read-only single value file which exists on non-root cgroups.
+        The default is max.

+        Memory usage low water mark, which means the available memory is ok.
+        For details, please refer to the above wmark_ratio section.

   memory.oom.group
 	A read-write single value file which exists on non-root cgroups.
 The default value is "0".